-If there’s one thing we’re definitely not short of in this world it’s health & wellness network marketing opportunities – you can’t seem to move for people pitching different nutritional products & herbal remedies on social media claiming that their company is the next best thing since sliced bread…
+If there’s one thing we’re definitely not short of in this world it’s health & wellness network marketing opportunities.
+You just can’t seem to move for people pitching different nutritional products & herbal remedies on social media claiming that their company is the next best thing since sliced bread.

 Those are all the sorts of things I’m going to be uncovering right here in this Nspire Network review as I aim to literally dig out everything you need to know so that you can figure out whether or not you should actually get involved with this company.

 What Is Nspire Network?

 Nspire Network is a company that sells various health & wellness related products but alongside that, they offer an “income opportunity” through which you can sign up as a distributor to earn extra money by reselling the products themselves.

 They are actually a network marketing company which means that on top of being able to earn money through your own efforts you also get the opportunity to earn money from the efforts of those that you recruit into the scheme (providing they go on to make sales).
 Picture it like a pyramid…

 Of course, I’m not saying that Nspire Network is a pyramid scheme… I’m just saying that the way you earn commissions from your sales & the sales of others, kind of forms a pyramid shape, if you catch my drift.

 The company was launched by a guy named Spencer Iverson earlier this year & the amazing thing about Spencer is that he managed to take Nspire Network from zero to over 5 million dollars in sales in just the first few weeks.

 But that’s because Spencer was already a big name within the network marketing industry & had a large following so when he launched Nspire Network he was able to get a whole bunch of top leaders from other companies (and his previous company “Worthy of Millions Institute“) to join him & promote his new venture.

 It clearly paid off!
 And whilst things may have slowed down a little the company is still growing at a very substantial rate.